-Building envelope can store heat from outside (free energy) and inside.
-By controlling e.g. the mass and heat capacity of the building structure, we can affect to thermal weight of the building.
-For example thermally "heavy" building structure can store free energy (e.g. solar energy) during warm summer day and release it in building interiors during colder night.
-Thus, savings in heat energy consumption e.g. during nights can be obtained, besides cooling energy during summer.
+The building envelope can store heat from outside (free energy) and release inside.
+By controlling the mass and heat capacity of the building structure, we can affect the thermal weight of the building.
+For example thermally "heavy" building structure can store free energy (such as solar energy) during warm summer day and release it in building interiors during colder night.
+Therefore, savings in heat energy consumption during nights can be obtained.
 Appropriate materials for thermally heavy building envelope include e.g. concrete, brick, stone and tile.
-(Turner & Doty, 2007)
+(Turner & Doty 2007)

-Some light transmitting insulation materials can be used in order to increase the amount of absorbed heat.
-In colder climates, these kinds of materials are more likely used in outer walls, where solar radiation transmit the material, absorbing then to thermally heavy material.
+Some light transmitting insulation materials can also be used in order to increase the amount of absorbed heat.
+In colder climates, these kinds of materials are more likely to be used in outer walls, where solar radiation transmit the material, absorbing then in thermally heavy material.
 In addition, there are also insulation materials that can allow a certain amount of air leakage.
 In this case, the structure exchanges heat between conducting heat and heat carried by the leakage air.
 By doing this, the heat flux through inner or outer envelope structures can be controlled.
 Some phase change materials are also available.
-(Seppänen, Rakennusten lämmitys, 2001)
+(Seppänen 2001)

-5. Heating, ventilation and air conditioning
+4 Heating, ventilation and air conditioning

 The main purpose of heating, ventilation and air conditioning system (HVAC-system) is to provide adequate indoor conditions for occupants.
 Such conditions include e.g. maintaining appropriate temperature (cooling and heating) and humidity levels, removal of harmful compounds and distribution of fresh air.
 In order to maintain these basic needs in the building, energy must be used.
-One must keep in mind that energy efficient HVAC system can consume less energy, while providing better indoor air quality, improving the quality of life.
-More information about indoor air quality can be found from chapter "Occupant requirements and indoor air".
-In addition, water heating is discussed in chapter seven.

-In many cases, HVAC systems can be distinguished to active or passive systems.
-Active systems include all the "technical" or mechanical solutions and passive systems include non-mechanical solutions.
+One must keep in mind that an energy efficient HVAC system can consume less energy, while providing better indoor air quality (IAQ) and improving the quality of life.
+In many cases, HVAC systems can be characterized as active or passive systems.
+Active systems include all the "technical" or mechanical solutions, and passive systems include non-mechanical solutions.
 Furthermore, HVAC systems can be distinguished to centralized and decentralized units.